The first time you contact us for help, we'll ask you some questions about your circumstances.

 Help for carers

 We provide advice and support for people who are caring for a family member or friend.

 Out of hours service

-If you need help urgently and our office is closed, contact our out of hours service on 0844 984 1800.
+If you need help urgently and our office's closed, call our out-of-hours service (0844 984 1800).

 Only use this service for emergency referrals for adult or children's social care that can't wait until the office is open.